 - The student must be registered as an undergraduate in the current semester.
 Students who hold a bachelors degree or are registered in-absentia are not eligible.

-- The student must have completed at least thirty semester hours of coursework in residence at the University, and at least sixty semester hours of college coursework, including transferred work and credit by examination.
+- The student must have completed at least 30 semester hours of coursework in residence at the University, and at least 60 semester hours of college coursework, including transferred work and credit by examination.

-- The student must rank in the top 20 percent of their class in each college or school in which he or she is pursuing a major, based on in-residence cumulative grade point average.
+- The student must rank in the top 20 percent of their class in each college or school in which he or she is enrolled, based on in-residence cumulative grade point average.

 - The student must have an in-residence University grade point average of at least 3.50.

-To be designated a Distinguished College Scholar, a student must meet all of the following requirements:
+To be designated a Distinguished College Scholar, a student must meet one of the following requirements:

 The faculty of each college or school determines the percentage of the graduating class of that division to receive honors, high honors, and highest honors and the minimum grade point average for each category, subject to the following requirements:

 - No more than 20 percent of the May graduating class of each college or school may receive honors, high honors, and highest honors.
 No more than 10 percent of the class may receive high honors and highest honors.
 No more than 4 percent may receive highest honors.